Baptism is an outward expression of an inward transformation in the life of a believer.

 FAQs

-We celebrate baptisms during worship services on Sunday mornings at College Ave.
+• We celebrate baptisms during worship services on Sunday mornings at College Ave.
 Baptisms are scheduled for every 6-8 weeks on our church calendar.
-When you fill out the interest form, we will reach out to coordinate with you on the next upcoming date!
+Click here to view upcoming dates!